Barbacoa: Birria

+Cochinita pibil

+Cochinita pibil (also puerco pibil or cochinita con achiote) is a traditional Yucatec Mayan slow-roasted pork dish from the Yucatán Peninsula.
+Preparation of traditional cochinita involves marinating the meat in strongly acidic citrus juice, adding annatto seed, which imparts a vivid burnt orange color, and roasting the meat in a píib (earth oven) while it is wrapped in banana leaf.
+According to recipes from the early 1900s, the whole pig (eviscerated and with the hair burned) was cooked in the earthen oven.
+Cochinita pibil is accompanied with red onion in sour orange and habanero chili, very common in the region.

+Ximbo

+Ximbo (from nximbo meaning "the heart of the maguey") is a traditional pit-barbecued pork dish from the Mexican states of Hidalgo and México.
+It originated in the Mezquital Valley, mainly in San Salvador and Actopan municipalities.
+Ximbo is an Otomi word.
+It is generally made from pork, beef, pork cueritos, fish, and chicken fried in chili sauce with nopalitos, cumin, oregano, and onions.
+It is then wrapped in small packages made of century plant leaf.

 Adaptations

-In the U.S., barbacoa is often prepared with parts from the heads of cattle, such as the cheeks.
-In northern Mexico, it is also sometimes made from beef head, but more often it is prepared from goat meat (cabrito).
+In the U.S., barbacoa is often prepared with parts from the heads of cattle, such as the cheeks, as in Mexico.
 In central Mexico, the meat of choice is lamb, and in the Yucatan, their traditional version, cochinita pibil (pit-style pork), is prepared with pork.

 Barbacoa was later adopted into the cuisine of the southwestern United States by way of Texas.
 The word transformed in time to "barbecue".

 In the Philippines, the Visayan dish balbacua (also spelled balbakwa) is named after barbacoa, probably for the similar length of cooking time and tenderness of the meat.
 It is a completely different dish.
 Unlike Latin American versions, it is a stew made from beef, oxtail, cow feet and skin boiled for several hours until gelatinous and extremely tender.